- Communist dictator of Cuba from 1959 to 2006

 Beans -- 4 oz.
 1 oz.

-The half-starved slaves on the ship Amistad ate better than Elian Gonzalez does now.
-Yet Eleanor Cliff told us in her column and again on the McLaughlin Group that: "To be a poor child in Cuba may be better than being a poor child in the U.S."
+The half-starved slaves on the ship Amistad ate better than the average Cuban eats today.
+Yet Eleanor Clift once reported in her column and again on the McLaughlin Group that: "To be a poor child in Cuba may be better than being a poor child in the U.S."

 The Soviets ended up pumping some $130 billion into Cuba.
-That's ten Marshall plans, and pumped -- not into a war-ravaged continent of 300 million -- but into an island of 7-9 million.
-Yet the ration cards persist to this day.
+That is the equivalent of ten Marshall Plans being pumped not into a war-ravaged continent of 300 million, but into an island of 7 to 9 million.

-Promptly upon entering Havana on January 8, 1959 Fidel Castro abolished Habeas Corpus and appointed Che Guevara his main executioner.
-"To send men to the firing squad, judicial proof is unnecessary," The Argentine Ernesto "Che" Guevara declared.
+Promptly upon entering Havana on January 8, 1959, Fidel Castro abolished habeas corpus and appointed the Argentine Ernesto "Che" Guevara his main executioner.
+"To send men to the firing squad, judicial proof is unnecessary," Guevara declared.
 "These procedures are an archaic bourgeois detail.
 This is a revolution!
 And a revolutionary must become a cold killing machine motivated by pure hate.
-We must create the pedagogy of the paredon (the execution wall)"
+We must create the pedagogy of the paredon (the execution wall)."

 Eighteen thousand bodies would eventually join Howard Anderson's in mass graves.
 This tally comes -- not from some Cuban-exile scandal sheet in Miami -- but from The Black Book of Communism, written by French scholars and translated into English by the Harvard University press, not exactly an outpost of the vast right-wing conspiracy.
 But this cold statistic doesn't tell the whole story.